 The legal agreement whereby rent is paid in order to use another man's real estate property (residential or commercial property) in Thailand is governed by the lease agreement between the parties and the Civil and Commercial Code.
 The laws governing hire of property in Thailand is applied in the same manner if the hirer is a Thai or foreign national.
 The primary source of laws governing hire of property is the Civil and Commercial Code.
 The general principles of lease (as a contract) is governed by Title VI Juristic Acts and Book II Obligations and more specifically the Chapter Hire of Property, but the Supreme Court of Thailand gives rules for the exact interpretation of words and sections of the Civil and Commercial Code and therefore lease in Thailand cannot be fully understood without also taking into account specific Supreme Court judgement.
 You can read the Civil Code but won't be able to fully understand it.

-The content of a registered lease agreement in Thailand can be divided into rights given under hire and property laws and rights based on general contract law and the freedom of contract between the parties.
+The content of a registered lease agreement in Thailand can be divided into rights given under hire of property laws and rights based on general contract law and the freedom of contract between the parties.
 The practical importance of the two relates to the future enforceability of contract promises and obligations in a contract, especially in case ownership of the property is transferred during the term of the lease.
-Real lease rights in a lease agreement are enforceable against third parties and once given the promisor can't change his mind or take it back should the circumstances change.
-A simple promise by the lessor to do something in future (renew a lease in 30 years time) can be revoked or may turn out unenforceable under Thai contract law.
+Elements in the lease agreement that are under the Civil and Commercial Code considered 'real lease rights' are enforceable against third parties and remain valid, also when the property woud be transferred.
+A promise based on general contact laws, say to do something in future (e.g. to renew a lease in 30 years time), may turn out unenforceable under Thai contract law.

 A lease agreement in Thailand can contain clauses based on general freedom of contract between the parties and clauses based on specific hire of property laws.
 The importance of the distinction between the two lies in the future enforceability of contract obligations and true hire of property right (real lease rights).
 Real lease options and obligations are enforceable against all other persons and by law binding upon successors of the leased property (real lease rights follow the property along with the ownership), and once given the owner (lessor) can't take the option in the lease back and he cannot change his mind, in contrast to contract promises in the lease agreement and possible difficulties in future enforceability.
 Under Thai law and Supreme Court rulings the agreed term in the lease is considered a real right of the lessee, but an option to renew the lease is considered a contract option or contract obligation (not a real lease right) that needs to be enforced in the future.